TusharSachdev/Client-Support-Ticket-Analytics-Automation/README.md

 # 🎟️ Ticket Category Predictor

 A machine learning-based web app that predicts the category of a support ticket based on its **subject** and **description**.
-Built using `scikit-learn`, deployed via `Streamlit` and tunneled to the internet using `ngrok` in a Google Colab environment.
+Built using `scikit-learn`, deployed via `Streamlit` and tunneled to the internet using `ngrok.`

+This tool can serve as a prototype for integrating automated ticket triage systems into helpdesk workflows — particularly within platforms like Odoo ERP, where customer support tickets are routed through the Helpdesk module.
+By reducing the need for manual ticket categorization, this solution can directly improve response time and team efficiency.

 ---